THE PARABLE OF THE TARES OF THE FIELD (Part 1)

 They are the natural fruits of Satan’s lies and deceptions!

-When you loathe, despise, ignore, or reject the Word of the Kingdom, you will eventually become a tare.
+When you abhor, despise, ignore, or reject the Word of the Kingdom you will eventually become a tare.
 When you constantly, consistently, and continuously turn your ears away from hearing the Word of truth, you cannot be anything else other than a tare.

 The tares are those who reflect the lifestyle, mindsets, values, or passions of the devil.